Rockies vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Garcia heads into this game looking to extend his two-game hit streak.
-During his last five outings he is hitting .316 with a double, four home runs, a walk and nine RBI.
+- Garcia has picked up a hit in three straight games.
+During his last five outings he is hitting .389 with a double, five home runs, a walk and 11 RBI.

 Garcia Recent Games